Alternative provision for all ages

 We believe all children and young people, including those in alternative provision settings, deserve a high quality education and the chance to fulfil their potential.

-Please see our directories below to view providers of part time or full time alternative provision, tutoring, complementary provision or view all services in our alternative provision category.
+Please see our directories above to view providers of part time or full time alternative provision, tutoring, complementary provision or view all services in our alternative provision category.
 Use the filters to search by district and age.
 You can also search by provider type, such as those providers who have been successful in registering as an alternative education provider on SCC’s Dynamic Purchasing Scheme, or other providers.

 Providers who have registered on our Alternative Provision Framework/Dynamic Purchasing System have an "AP DPS" image next to their listing.
 These are our current providers.